Plugin Author: Sucuri Inc.

 - Type “sucuri” or “sucuri-scanner” in the search box,

 - Install the option with the “By Sucuri Inc.” at the foot,

-- Once activated, you will find a new icon in the sidebar with the Sucuri logo, go to the plugin’s dashboard and click the button that says “Generate API Key” to activate the event monitoring, this will generate an unique key to authenticate your website against the remote Sucuri WordPress API service,
+- Once activated, you will find a new icon in the sidebar with the Sucuri logo.
+Go to the plugin’s dashboard and click the button that says “Generate API Key” to activate the event monitoring, this will generate a unique key to authenticate your website against the remote Sucuri WordPress API service,

-- Feel free to visit the plugin’ settings page to configure other options including the security alerts, hardening options, file system scanner paths, API service communication, among other things.
+- Feel free to visit the plugin’ settings page to configure other options including the security alerts, hardening options, file system scanner paths and API service communication.

 Visit the Support Forum to ask questions, suggest new features, or report bugs.
-And recommend the plugin to your friends and colleagues if you think it can help other people.
+And recommend the plugin to your friends and colleagues if you think it can help them.